darwino/darwino-documentation/UI Libraries/SRV - Running Database Triggers.md

 ## Create a trigger and associate an handler

 Here is an example of an handler that checks for database changes.
-Note that an `Handler` is a callback
+Note that an `Handler` is a callback that generally depends on the trigger class:

     public class LogHandler implements JsonStoreChangesTrigger.DocHandler {
 	@Override